Get cover to suit your budget and lifestyle.

 However, if you need regular treatment or can make use of other included services (typically dental, physio and optical) then an extras policy can be a great way to reduce your treatment costs.

-Below are a few options from Finder partners that include yearly limits for chiropractic, the prices are based on a single living in Sydney, NSW.
-All have a two-month waiting period:
+Below are a few options from Finder partners that include yearly limits for chiropractic, the prices are based on a single living in Sydney.
+All have a 2-month waiting period:

 How does Medicare cover chiropractic treatment?